kathysledge/smig/docs/getting-started/index.md

 ### Can I see what SQL will run before applying?

 Yes.
 Run `bun smig diff` to preview the SQL without applying it.
-When you're happy, run `bun smig migrate` to apply.
+When you’re happy, run `bun smig migrate` to apply.